cokelaer/bioservices/doc/notebooks.rst

 UniProt
 ----------

-Here is a ipython notebook dedicated to UniProt, which can be downloaded :download:`notebooks/uniprot/uniprot_demo.ipynb` or view its results on `uniprot nbviewer <https://github.com/cokelaer/bioservices/blob/master/notebooks/uniprot/uniprot_demo.ipynb>`_
+Here is a ipython notebook dedicated to UniProt, which can be downloaded :download:`doc/notebooks/UniProt.ipynb` or view its results on `uniprot nbviewer <https://github.com/cokelaer/bioservices/blob/master/notebooks/uniprot/UniProt.ipynb>`_

 BioModels
 ----------

-Here is a ipython notebook dedicated to BioModels, which can be downloaded :download:`notebook/BioModels.ipynb` or view its results on `biomodels nbviewer <http://nbviewer.ipython.org/url/pythonhosted.org//bioservices/_downloads/BioModels.ipynb>`_
+Here is a ipython notebook dedicated to BioModels, which can be downloaded :download:`doc/notebooks/BioModels.ipynb` or view its results on `biomodels nbviewer <https://github.com/cokelaer/bioservices/blob/master/doc/notebooks/BioModels.ipynb>`_

+**Here below, links may be broken and will be fixed asap (get the notebooks from the github page in doc/notebooks or ./notebooks)**

 ChEMBL
 ----------